yesnik/mysql-guides/tables.md

 ## Truncate table

+- This command empties a table completely.
+- For and InnoDB table, if there are no FOREIGN KEY constraints, InnoDB performs fast truncation by dropping the original table and creating an empty one with the same defenition.
+- It resets AUTO_INCREMENT to 1.

 ```sql
 TRUNCATE TABLE api_log;
 ```
-Our table's size was 63 Gb.
+Table size was 63 Gb.
+No foreign keys.
 This query took 1.9 sec.
-It resets AUTO_INCREMENT to 1.

 ## Collation